SuperSonicHub1/stlc-splash/slides.md

 A string is a *syntactically valid* LC program if it fulfills the following properties:

-- It must contain exactly one expression. <!-- .element: class="fragment" -->
+It must contain exactly one expression. <!-- .element: class="fragment" -->

-- That expression is either a lambda declaration, an **abstraction**; an application; or a variable. <!-- .element: class="fragment" -->
+That expression is either a lambda declaration, an **abstraction**; an **application**; or a **variable**. <!-- .element: class="fragment" -->

-- An abstraction has exactly one argument and exactly one expression as its body, separated by an arrow. <!-- .element: class="fragment" -->
+An abstraction has exactly one argument and exactly one expression as its body, separated by an arrow. <!-- .element: class="fragment" -->

-- An application is an expression next to another encased in parentheses.
+An application is an expression next to another encased in parentheses. <!-- .element: class="fragment" -->

-- We can use parentheses to control order of operations. <!-- .element: class="fragment" -->
+We can use parentheses to control order of operations. <!-- .element: class="fragment" -->

 To think about: How can we more precisely state what is a syntactically valid string? <!-- .element: class="fragment" -->